zivSher/forge-api-java-client/README.md

 scopes.add("data:write");

 // Initialize the 2-legged OAuth 2.0 client, and optionally set specific scopes.
-// If you omit scopes, the generated token will have all scope permissions.
 // Set autoRefresh to `true` to automatically refresh the access token when it expires.
 OAuth2TwoLegged oauth2TwoLegged = new OAuth2TwoLegged(CLIENT_ID, CLIENT_SECRET, scopes, true);
 Credentials twoLeggedCredentials = oauth2TwoLegged.authenticate();